 Senior Outreach Coordinator

 Trina is a Sr. Outreach Coordinator across projects for the Tobacco Research & Evaluation Team.
-She graduated from the University of Texas at Austin in 1996 with an M.A. in Education.
-She has worked on research and evaluation of health promotion and educational programs since 1991.
-Trina has worked on a variety of projects, including tobacco control, breast cancer screening outreach, health disparities, comprehensive cancer control, school-based pregnancy and parenting education, literacy, and violence prevention programs.
-Much of her work has involved collaborations between educational institutions, social service agencies, and state and/or federal agencies.
+She has worked in a variety of research and evaluation programs focused on health promotion and educational since 1991, including tobacco control, breast cancer screening outreach, health disparities, comprehensive cancer control, school-based pregnancy and parenting education, literacy, and violence prevention programs.
+Much of her work has involved coordinating collaboration projects between educational institutions, social service agencies, and state and/or federal agencies.

 Daniele is the Outreach Coordinator on the College Tobacco Initiative (Peers Against Tobacco) with the Tobacco Research & Evaluation Team at the University of Texas at Austin.
 Prior to becoming the Outreach Coodinator, she worked as an undergraduate research assistant for Peers Against Tobacco.
 Daniele received her B.S. in Health Promotion and Behavioral Science and is planning on pursuing an M.S. in social work.
 Her goal is to provide mental health and substance abuse counseling to incarcerated individuals.